Tour type: Private

 Your full day in Chitwan will be fairly full with activities in and around the park, but you'll still have some free time to yourselves as well, particularly in the middle of the day when wildlife viewing is not so productive.

-You also take an easy open canoe ride down the Rapti River, where you have the opportunity to observe the many bird species native to Nepal.
+We'll take both a jeep safari and an easy open log canoe ride down the Rapti River, where you have the opportunity to observe the many bird species native to Nepal.
 You should also see many of the 160 species of migratory birds which visit Chitwan seasonally.
 You may also see Gharial crocodiles sunning themselves on the riverbanks.

 You will also explore and learn about the forests in a half-day jungle walk where you should see spotted deer and antelope and hopefully spot some rhino.
 Experienced local guides point out the various species, their habitats and behaviour, on all of your journeys into the park.

 This morning you transfer out to the main road and the airport for the short flight to Kathmandu.
 On arrival in Kathmandu your first stop is at the ancient centre of Bhaktapur.
 You have a guided tour of the temples and stupas here, and also some free time to explore the narrow streets.
 Thankfully free of cars and vehicles, this is a great opportunity to study some of the valley's beautiful brick and carved wooden architecture.